Márcio Nobre

-Márcio Ferreira Nobre (born November 6, 1980), also known as Mert Nobre, is a Brazilian professional football manager and former footballer who currently is the manager of Çorum FK.
+Márcio Ferreira Nobre (born November 6, 1980), also known as Mert Nobre, is a Brazilian professional football manager and former footballer.

 Nobre spent about 15 years in Turkey as a football player.
-He acquired Turkish citizenship in 2006.
+He acquired Turkish citizenship in 2006, adopting the given name Mert upon acquisition.
 Nobre also got his first managerial job in Turkey, when he was named the manager of Gençlerbirliği in August 2020.